Remote education provision: information for parents

 Where individual pupils need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching pupils both at home and in school.

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 For students that are not self-isolating with a bubble the school will provide work for them as soon as we are notified that they are self-isolating, this usually is available from day one.

-The work in these circumstances is set using ClassCharts as an “announcement”.
-The work will mimic the work being completed in the classroom as closely as possible, students will not have access to form time or live lessons but some subjects may set work using Google Classrooms.
+The work in these circumstances is set using Google Classrooms as an “assignment”.
+The work will mimic the work being completed in the classroom as closely as possible, students will not have access to form time or live lessons.

 Where a student does not have access to IT equipment or the internet, equipment, sim data cards and dongles can be loaned and delivered to them.
 In exceptional circumstances paper copies can be provided and delivered to their home.

 Work can be returned to teachers either electronically via email for electronic documents or using photographs of completed work.
 Feedback will be provided in line with the guidance on feedback and marking.